Bowhza/Lokit/readme.md

 # Lokit

 Lokit is a password generator and password vault project made in python using bcrypt, cryptography, sqlite3, and flask.
-This is the GUI update test branch that will be merged to main in the future.
-The flask server is meant to run on the local network, and those who are connected can access the application.
+The project has been converted from a console application into a web application.
+The flask server is meant to run on the local network, and those who are connected can access the web app.

 ## To-Do List